 Register with the Missing Pieces Project to share your photographs and knowledge of listed pubs and more.

-London Historic Pub Walk
+Manchester Historic Pub Walk

 Historic England is not endorsing these venues but merely providing information on the building and its architecture, which the reader (and drinker) might find interesting.

 Our first stop is 65 to 71 Princess Street, a row of 4 late-18th-century Grade II listed town houses on the corner of Princess Street and Cooper Street.

 Today, 67 to 71 Princess Street have been transformed into a pub: The Waterhouse, named after Alfred Waterhouse, the architect of the Town Hall that stands across the street.
 Number 65 is a job recruitment office.

 Said to be the smallest public house in Manchester and one of the smallest in the country, the Circus Tavern at 86 Portland Street is a small gem.
 A painted sign by the door says: "The smallest bar in Europe, the biggest welcome in the world!"